Getting Started with JWST Proposing

 Many of the tools have helpful Video Tutorials, which is a quick way get started!

-- Identify instrument(s) and observing mode(s) you need to address your science goals.
-The observing methods and roadmaps summarize JWST observing capabilities and step-by-step observing guides.
+- Identify the instrument(s) and observing mode(s) you need to address your science goals.
+The observing methods and roadmaps articles provide summaries of JWST observing capabilities and step-by-step observing guides.
 You can compare and contrast the unique observing modes from each instrument that support these different types of observations.

 - Familiarize yourself with the documentation for your chosen instrument mode, paying particular attention to things such as: